smarc-project/rosinstall/README.md

 can be installed via `apt`.
 For example, to install stonefish, type `sudo apt install ros-melodic-sam-stonefish-sim`.
 Running these nodes does not require sourcing any workspace.

+If you want to test the install by running a simple simulation, [follow the instructions here](https://github.com/smarc-project/sam_stonefish_sim#running).

 ### Package status

 You can check [the released SMARC package](https://github.com/smarc-project/rosinstall/blob/master/rosdep/melodic/smarc.yaml)